Audio analyzers: What they are and what they do

 - Phase – Expressed in degrees, this is the time relationship between two signals of similar frequency.

 - Total Harmonic Distortion Plus Frequency – The THD is expressed as multiples of stimulus frequency.
-Noise, on the other hand, is the energy that is not related to the input signal.
+Noise, on the other hand, is the energy unrelated to the input signal.

-- Time Domain Display – This is a display that shows instant amplitude changes versus time.
+- Time Domain Display – This display shows instant amplitude changes versus time.

-When you need to determine the output capability and quality of an audio device, you can use an audio analyzer as your go-to tool.
+When you need to determine an audio device’s output capability and quality, you can use an audio analyzer as your go-to tool.
 This instrument allows you to measure various metrics related to audio quality such as gain, phase, signal-to-noise ratio, intermodulation distortion, and frequency response.
-When choosing an audio analyzer, make sure and choose only the best quality equipment that has the lowest levels of distortion, noise, and interference.
+When choosing an audio analyzer, choose only the best quality equipment with the lowest levels of distortion, noise, and interference.

 - Review: Senstroke – play drums on any surface, anywhere, anytime